MadhavaSai2907/Innomatics_Internship/Task_1/README.md

 # Task-1 Web Application

--Using HTML,CSS and Bootstrap for front-end
+- Using HTML,CSS and Bootstrap for front-end

--Using Flask for back-end
+- Using Flask for back-end